Photos by South Dakota Tourism.

 Griffin Park is the major park area in the city with 32 acres; included in the facility are a swimming pool, free lighted tennis courts, boating, fishing, playground equipment, picnic facilities and free camping (3 day limit).

 The City also owns an 18-hole, 72-par municipal golf course located one mile east of the city.
-A full-time golf pro is on staff and is available for individual and group lessons.
+Individual and group lessons, can be arranged.

 Five miles upstream from Pierre, on the Missouri River is the Oahe Dam (pronounced O-wa-hee).
 The dam's embankment is the second largest earthfill structure of its kind, with a crest length of 9,300 feet and a height of 245 feet.
 Lake Oahe, stretching 231 miles upstream, is the longest lake on the main stem of the Missouri River.
 Lake Oahe's 2,250-mile shoreline has become a bonanza for the outdoor recreationist.
 Swimmers, water skiers, fishing and boating enthusiasts, scuba divers, snorkeling, campers and picnickers alike enjoy their choice of outdoor activity at Lake Oahe.